Setting up OAuth2 with Outlook

 EmailEngine has native support for Gmail and Outlook (Hotmail.com, MS365, and such) OAuth2 accounts.
 How to use OAuth2 with Gmail has been covered before.
 In this post, we will look at Outlook.

-To start, we need to navigate to and log in to Azure Active Directory.
-Just as with Gmail, we need to create an application that will manage the credentials, so open the "App registrations" page and hit the "New registration" button.
+Just as with Gmail, we need to create an application that will manage the credentials, so click on the "New registration" button.

 To set up the application, there are three values to fill in.
 First is the application name.
 Whatever you choose here will be shown later to the users in the authorization form, so make it something easy to understand.